 What can the MTSU Software Portal see/do on my phone?

 MTSU Software Portal can NEVER see: Call and Web history, Location, Email and text

 messages, Contacts, Passwords, Calendar, Camera roll.

 MTSU Software Portal MAY see: Model, Serial number, Operating system, App names, Owner, Device name, Manufacturer, Phone number for corporate devices or last 4 digits for personal devices.

 When MFA was implemented in 2019, a decision was made to set the days before a device must re-authenticate to 1 day.
+Beginning in August 2020, the number of days was increased to 7 days.
 Since Mobile Device Management (MDM) is available to change this behavior, eliminating the need to re-authenticate, regardless of the number of days until they change their password, we believe this is the best solution for our users.

 I do not want MDM anymore, how do I remove it?

 If you decide that you no longer want to use MDM, simply deleting the Company Portal application will not remove you from the policy.
 Please contact the Help Desk or open a Footprints work order to request to be removed from MDM.
 Once this is processed, you will no longer be enrolled in MDM and you will return to being prompted daily on your device.